ReviseSociology/SteempressFooter/README.md

 # SteempressFooter
-A footer for WordPress posts cross posted to steem, to try and explain what steem is and encourage onboarding
+A footer for WordPress posts cross posted to steem, to try and explain what steem is and encourage onboarding.